The Secret Lagoon

-Karen came to me after a moment's silence and just sat with me.
+Julie came to me after a moment's silence and just sat with me.
 We never spoke.
 We didn't have to.
 Sitting in one another's company was sufficient for now for both of us.
-After many minutes silence I told her that I was going to be telling her daughter and twins about my experience and that she will be here soon.
+After many minutes silence I told her that I was going to be telling her daughter and family about my experience and that she will be here soon.

-Karen said, "She is not allowed to come with the twins.
+Julie said, "She is not allowed to come with her family.
 Only one person, remember?
 You must follow the lady's rule.
 No exceptions.
 She cannot allow for them."
 Tears rolled down her grey and white smooth skin and flowed into the water.
 They formed perfect shiny drops as they hit the water.
 The water shimmered as each tear spilled into it.